Waste with possible Coronavirus infection

 - can fit into a standard plastic rubbish sack

 It is every householder's responsibility to protect their own rubbish until it is collected.

 We collect your bin bags by hand so please don't put in anything that could cause injury.
 Wrap broken glass securely, label it clearly as glass, and leave it next to your bags.
 If the collection crews believe that an item is dangerous, they will not collect it.

 How can I protect my bags of rubbish from animals and birds?

-You can buy a traditional rubbish bin or a wheelie bin and put your bagged rubbish out for collection in the bin.
-Wheeled bins shouldn’t be bigger than 140 litres as our crews need to be able to empty them by hand.
+You can buy a traditional rubbish bin or a wheeled bin and put your bagged rubbish out for collection in the bin.
+As bins are emptied by hand we prefer that wheeled bins are no bigger than 140 litres.
+Alternatively you can cover your rubbish bags.
+You could use a blanket, towel, carpet or tarpaulin.

 Is there rubbish you can’t collect?

 We can only take normal household waste.
 We can’t take other waste through the normal household collection round.
 These include:

 Please see below to request these as additional services.
 Some of these services are chargeable.

 Do not place batteries or liquid chemicalsin the rubbish.
 This includes paint and white spirit / thinners.
 Please take these to your local household waste and recycling centre.